dhth/knowledge/programming/python/wiki/01-cache.md

 Resources
 ---

-- [:fontawesome-solid-play-circle: The Single Most Useful Decorator in Python][1]
+- [The Single Most Useful Decorator in
+    Python][1]

 <!-- Links -->